-During the first quarter of 2015, the Company continued to utilize its cash reserves to cover administrative and general expenses and property payments as the Company does not currently have any significant revenue sources.
+During the third quarter of 2015, the Company continued to utilize its cash reserves to cover administrative and general expenses and property payments as the Company does not currently have any significant revenue sources.
 KWG's exploration activities were funded from cash reserves.
-The Company's other cash inflows consisted of interest income in the amount of \$2,599 and a royalty payment of \$781.
-Regular expenditures for the quarter were roughly \$86,000 lower than originally projected mainly due to a concerted effort by management to reduce operating expenditures.
+The Company's other cash inflows consisted of interest income in the amount of \$172 and a royalty payment of \$782.
+Regular expenditures for the first three quarters were roughly \$60,000 lower than originally projected mainly due to an increased effort to reduce outgoing cash flows.
+Management is still of the opinion that actual costs for the year will be at or below budgeted levels.

 The Company has maintained its focus on its strategic planning to develop what it expects will become a major North American ferro-chrome supplier deposit as well to explore and build a route to transport materials to and product from the mine site.
-Exploration activities on the Koper Lake Project and the Big Daddy project have progressed steadily.
+Exploration activities on the Koper Lake Project and the Big Daddy Project have progressed steadily.